trangmx/fcs-hugo/fcsabet/content/english/undergraduate-program/information-technology.md

 # meta description
 description : "Information Program Program"
 # course thumbnail
-image: "images/programs/cs.png"
+image: "images/programs/it.jpeg"
 duration : "04 Years"
 category: "136 credits"
 # credits
 credits: "136 credits"
-apply_url : "/contact"
+detail_url : "/undergraduate-program/information-technology/"
 # type
 type: "abet"
 ---

-The Phenikaa University [Information Technology program](https://cs.phenikaa-uni.edu.vn/vi/post/dao-tao/dao-tao-dai-hoc/cong-nghe-thong-tin) is being prepared for [ABET](https://www.abet.org/) accreditation by the Computing Accreditation Commission (CAC).
+Our Information Technology undergraduate program is being prepared for [ABET](https://www.abet.org/) accreditation by the Computing Accreditation Commission (CAC).
+In preparation for ABET accreditation, the program undergoes rigorous evaluation to ensure that it meets the established standards for quality and excellence in computer science education.
+This includes assessment of curriculum, faculty qualifications, student outcomes, facilities, and resources.
+By seeking ABET accreditation, the program demonstrates its commitment to continuous improvement and meeting the needs of students, employers, and the computing profession as a whole.

 ## Program Educational Objectives